 Best Oils for Baking

 Baking a cake from scratch requires the right ingredients for the best result.
-Choosing a vegetable oil is the best option for baking moist, delicious baked goods.
+Choosing vegetable oil is the best option for baking moist, delicious baked goods.

 Canola oil, the most common vegetable oil used in baking, doesn't add a strong flavor.
 It allows your cake’s flavor will shine through while still achieving a moist texture.
 However, when deciding on which oil to use, you should also consider the smoke point.
 Smoke can add toxins to your dessert, so make sure the smoke point is higher than your baking temperature.
 Canola oil has a smoke point of 425 degrees, and most cakes are baked under 400 degrees Fahrenheit.